Gopinath Munde: Death

 Munde was in a road accident in the early morning of 3 June 2014, while on his way to Delhi Airport.
 He was going for his first official meeting after assuming official posts.
 The accident took place between Safdarjung Road and Prithviraj Road, New Delhi where his car was hit by a speeding cab.
 He was rushed to AIIMS Delhi but later went into cardiac arrest.
 He was administered CPR but could not be resuscitated and was declared dead at 7:20 a.m.

 Munde suffered cervical fractures due to which supply of oxygen to his brain was cut off.
 Further, his liver was ruptured due to impact of accident, leading to cardiac arrest.

 His funeral was held at 2pm on 4 June 2014 at his native place Parali Vaijnath near Beed.
 Pankaja, Munde's eldest daughter performed the last rites of her father.

-The accident as a reason behind Munde's death was questioned and raised speculations in media when on 21 January 2019, a US-based hacker claimed that Munde was murdered.
-Followed after this claim a statement was issued by Union Law Minister Ravi Shankar Prasad, saying Munde's death was caused by neck injury when in the post mortem report it was mentioned that he died because of liver rupture.
+It is believed that more than 700.000 people had gathered to attend his funeral, travelling from distant places to pay homage; a moment which everyone compared to Balasaheb Thackeray's funeral.
+There were riots near the funeral place where his supporters set government vehicles on fire demanding a probe into his death.
+Stones were pelted at the arrival of Nitin Gadkari as he was publicly known to be the in-party opposer of Munde and Pramod Mahajan.

+Conspiracy related to cause of death

+On 21 January 2019, a self-styled cyber expert seeking political asylum in the United States claimed at a London event, without providing evidence, that Munde was murdered because of his alleged knowledge of election rigging in the 2014 Indian general election.
+The Bharatiya Janata Party rejected the claim, alleging Indian National Congress involvement and citing the presence of its leader Kapil Sibal at the event.
+The Election Commission of India released a statement, calling the event a "motivated slugfest".